top of page

 The path to night weaning can be emotional, but it doesn't have to be a tearful trek of disconnection.
 By embracing a gentle, connection-based approach, you can guide your little one towards longer stretches of sleep while strengthening your precious bond.
 Remember, trust your instincts, honor your child's needs, and most importantly, embrace the unique rhythm of your parenting journey.

 If you're ready to embark on your gentle night weaning journey with confidence and support, let me be your mentor.
-My comprehensive 40 page guide, Weaning with Love, offers practical tips, personal insights, and expert advice to create a plan that aligns with your values and your child's unique needs.

 With love and understanding,